Ukraine-Russia explained: A simple guide to what’s going on

 Both Ukraine and the West have accused Russia of sending troops and weapons to back the rebels but Moscow has denied the allegations, stating that Russians who joined the separatists did so voluntarily.

-A 2015 peace agreement – the Minsk-2 agreement – was brokered by France and Germany to help end the large-scale battles.
+A 2015 peace accord – the Minsk II agreement – was brokered by France and Germany to help end the large-scale battles.
 The 13-point agreement obliged Ukraine to offer autonomy to separatist regions and amnesty for the rebels while Ukraine would regain full control of its border with Russia in the rebel-held territories.

 The agreement is highly complex, however, because Moscow continues to insist it has not been a party in the conflict and is therefore not bound by its terms.